pyaj0/energy-balance-model/README.md

 I wrote this notebook for a project on a course of computer modeling of complex system application to environmental management.

-I this notebook, you could learn the following skills:
+In this notebook, you could learn the following skills:

 - design jupyter notebook adapted for presentation
 - implement a simple model